Opposition to United States involvement in the Vietnam War: Trade Unionists

 By the time the United States entered Vietnam union leadership in the AFL-CIO publicly supported the war.
-This was because the Taft-Hartley Act of 1947 forbade radicals, such as communists, from being elected to central positions in the union.
+This was because the Taft–Hartley Act of 1947 forbade radicals, such as communists, from being elected to central positions in the union.
 However, many smaller unions protested the war heavily.
 Local 1199 of the Drug and Hospital Workers Union, located in New York, actively protested the war.
-They signed a proclamation in a convention held in 1964 denouncing U.S. involvement in Vietnam.
+They signed a proclamation in a convention held in 1964 denouncing US involvement in Vietnam.
 Other unions, such as the International Longshoremen and Warehousemen's Union signed similar proclamations in 1965.
-Antiwar activism wasn't limited to independent unions.
+Antiwar activism was not limited to independent unions.
 AFL-CIO affiliated unions like the United Auto Workers and the Teamsters broke with AFL-CIO leadership in 1969 to form an antiwar alliance of unions.
-International leadership of the Teamsters participated in antiwar protests into the 1970s, including a large one, numbering over 250,000 protesters, held on April 25, 1971, in Washington D.C.
+International leadership of the Teamsters participated in antiwar protests into the 1970s, including a large one, numbering over 250,000 protesters, held on April 25, 1971, in Washington, D.C.

 Antiwar union leadership worked heavily with student organizations like the Students for a Democratic Society (SDS) and the National Committee for Sane Nuclear Policy (SANE).
-Trade Unionists for Peace was an antiwar organization formed in Detroit, Michigan on March 6, 1966.
+Trade Unionists for Peace was an antiwar organization formed in Detroit, Michigan, on March 6, 1966.
 It was soon after reorganized into the Trade Union Division (TUD) of SANE.
 It organized protests in conjunction with the SDS and local unions in several different cities including New York City, Los Angeles, and San Francisco.
 In 1967 the TUD held a convention at the University of Chicago with the AFL-CIO.
 The result of the convention produced a new organization, the Labor Leadership Assembly for Peace.
 This organization largely took the role that the TUD had previously played, making it obsolete.
-However one year later in 1968 the coalition between the AFL-CIO and TUD disintegrated over disagreements on U.S. involvement in Vietnam.
+However one year later in 1968 the coalition between the AFL-CIO and TUD disintegrated over disagreements on US involvement in Vietnam.
 This disagreement primarily arose out of the AFL-CIO's reluctance to take a radically antiwar position.